Speaker Series Returns for 2018-19 School Year

 The GVSD Speaker Series returns in the 2018-19 school year.
 Partially funded by The Foundation at Great Valley, the series is again designed around the theme of creating safe and healthy school environments.
 All events are open to the Great Valley community and offered free of charge to those who choose to attend.
 Registration is required in advance via the links included below.

-Note that once an event is complete, resources or information offered in that session will be posted on this page, under the event headline.
+Note that once an event is complete, resources or information offered in that session will be posted on this page, following the list of upcoming events.
 Please check back often for information and resources.

 A Parent’s Guide to Teenagers and Substance Use

 Wednesday, January 30, 2019, 6:30 p.m. @ GVHS

 Presented by Be a Part of the Conversation and designed for parents of middle & high school students.
 What are some of the most effective ways to keep our kids from using alcohol or other drugs?
 What are some signs that they might be drinking or experimenting with drugs?
 There are important biological reasons that our children take risks.
 We’ll talk about how as parents, we can help to shape our children’s choices and raise successful young adults.

 Tuesday, April 9, 2019, 6:30 p.m. @ GVHS

 This program will help parents and educators to navigate the over-exposure to media and technology, as well as encouraging a healthy balance.
 A counselor specializing in adolescents and young adults will discuss ways that our children are being impacted by social media, the “misinformation highway,” the access to substances online, and more.
 Presented by Be a Part of the Conversation.